 What we’re doing to improve accessibility

-The Liverpool Institute for Performing Arts is working to ensure that lipa.ac.uk and evision.ac.uk are fully accessible by the end of October 2020.
+The Liverpool Institute for Performing Arts is working to ensure lipa.ac.uk and evision.ac.uk continue to be fully accessible.